AI-Driven Persona

 • Treat AI as a design material, not a magic box

-• Understand how to translate abstract capability into practical frameworks
+• Translate abstract AI capability into practical UX frameworks

-• Can operate in ambiguity and self-direct learning into usable systems
+• Operate in ambiguity and self-direct learning into usable systems

-• Anticipate second-order effects of tooling on team behavior and decision quality
+• Anticipate how AI tooling affects team behavior and design decision quality